olik30/k30-physics-mcq-trainer/docs/review-retrain-cycle.md

 - `data/parsed/refresh_sources.jsonl` – the source question parts that were regenerated.
 - `reports/adapter_v3_refresh.*` – quick quality summaries.

 Run this command whenever you want a new batch to review.
-(It also performs a short training pass; increase `--max-steps` later for longer runs.)
+Each pass regenerates five variants for every flagged question part (often ~40 parts → ~200 variants).
+To work on fewer questions, adjust the “Variants per question” box in the UI or add `--auto-generate-limit <count>` in the terminal.
+The script also performs a short training pass; increase `--max-steps` later for longer runs once you’re happy with the variants.

 ---